 September was referred to as ‘the crying month’ by many, as it was the month that children were taken from their families and communities.
 It is estimated that at least 150,000 First Nation children were sent to residential schools.
 In Manitoba, there were 19 residential schools including: Assiniboia (Winnipeg); Birtle; Brandon; Churchill Vocational Centre; Cross Lake; Dauphin (McKay); Elkhorn (Washakada); Fort Alexander (Pine Falls); Guy Hill (Clearwater, The Pas, formerly Sturgeon Landing, SK); Norway House United Church; Notre Dame Hostel (Norway House Roman Catholic, Jack River Hostel, replaced Jack River Annex at Cross Lake); Pine Creek (Camperville); Portage La Prairie; and Sandy Bay (Marius).

 Students faced harsh discipline and physical, emotional and sexual abuse at the schools.
 Thousands did not make it home, dying of disease, starvation and abuse, or after trying to escape to make the long journey back to their families.

 Truth and Reconciliation Commission of Canada

-The NCTR has resources on Orange Shirt Day, its significance and they have an online shop where you can purchase the “Calls to Action” booklet, which is a pocket-sized booklet containing all of the Truth and Reconciliation Commission’s 94 Calls to Action.
+The NCRT can connect IRS Survivors with their school records.
+You can email them at firstname.lastname@example.org.
+The NCTR also has resources and an online shop where you can purchase the “Calls to Action” booklet, which contains all of the Truth and Reconciliation Commission’s 94 Calls to Action.

 Every Child Matters: Education Through Reconciliation